 (Note: This very true... on the surface.
 However, I believe the Christian 'born again' experience changes more than we could possibly imagine.
 Fascinatingly, it is science that has given us some clues as to what this transformation may entail.
 See Original Sin and Epigenetics.

-However, while you are sure to hear many, many long and philosophical discourses, which religion besides Christianity will tell you of a God who willingly came down to earth to save those who would be His people.
-While many religions teach compassion and justice, where do you hear of a God who would not set aside His own laws, but had so much compassion for us that He Himself bore the sentence that justice demanded?
+However, although many religions speak of and teach compassion and justice, have you ever heard of one in which God would not set aside His own justice, but had so much compassion for us that He Himself bore the sentence that justice demanded?
 See Chapter The Message of The Bible.

 Additionally, and this point is crucially important - Not only did Jesus die for us, but He didn't stay dead.